 I can still recreate the shape of that feeling, if not its mass or its temperature.
 It is greater than a summation of happy moments.
 More intricate than ingredients to be listed.
 It is alchemy, a state of wholly-owned self, full capacity in a pleasurable process of expansion.
 It is a burrowing inward where light flourishes, alone, as well as in the company of another.

 Contentment is more familiar; it is warm bread, the face of your child, sleeping.
 The stack of bills on the kitchen table, paid.
 If contentment is warmth, happiness is fire.

 So what about how often we are happy?

 In the Sex and the City Movie there was an exchange I’ll never forget, as Samantha (Kim Cattrall) is assessing her relationship of five years.

 “How long has it been since you were happy?” one of her friends asks.
 “Six months,” she replies.

 Then she asks Charlotte: “How often are you happy?”

 Her answer: “Every day.
 Maybe not all day every day, but everyday.”

 What a response.
+It struck a chord, obviously.
 Can you imagine what it would be like to feel happiness every day?
 Even a little?